 - ¿Cómo se llama este lugar? – What’s the name of this place?

-Take Note: In Spanish, con permiso is a polite way to ask people to let you through.
+Take Note: Con permiso is a polite way to ask people to let you through.
 So, we use this phrase in crowded places or when walking on the street.

 On the other hand, people are likely to give you the following answers: